PedroGaya/hellblazers/srd-player.md

 ## Stash

 Your character's stash is where they store their _stuff_.
 Generally a safe hiding place, or at home.
-Aside from **invested resources**, your stash stores any equipment you may have.
+Your stash stores any equipment you may have.
+It has a characteristic look and may be hidden.

 # Cyberware